Angel Moroni: Sculptors

 The Nauvoo Temple was the first Latter Day Saint temple to be crowned with a figure of an angel.
 This angel, not officially identified as Moroni, was a metal weathervane with gold leaf on the trumpet.
 It was designed by William Weeks (architect of the Nauvoo temple) and installed in January 1846.
 This figure was positioned in a flying horizontal position holding an open book in one hand and a trumpet in the other.

 Cyrus Dallin sculpted the first angel which was identified as Moroni.
 This angel was placed on the Salt Lake Temple during the capstone ceremony on April 6, 1892, one year to the day before the temple was dedicated.
-Dallin's design is a dignified, neoclassical angel in robe and cap, standing upright with a trumpet in hand.
+Dallin's design is a neoclassical angel in robe and cap, standing upright with a trumpet in hand.
 It stands 3.8 meters high, was molded in hammered copper from the plaster original, and was covered with 22-karat gold leaf.
 On March 18, 2020, the trumpet held by the statue of Angel Moroni on the Salt Lake Temple fell to the ground as a result of a 5.7 magnitude earthquake.

 Torleif S. Knaphus fashioned a replica of the Dallin angel in the 1930s, but the casting of his angel wasn't placed on a temple until many years later.
-In 1983, castings of this angel were placed on the Idaho Falls Temple (8th operating temple) and the Atlanta Temple (21st operating temple).
+In 1983, castings of this angel were placed on the Idaho Falls Temple and the Atlanta Temple.